Beaumont Leys

 • To listen to homework instructions in class.

-• To check Show My Homework for homework tasks online or via the app.
+• To check Satchel One for homework tasks online or via the app.

 • To ensure that homework is completed and handed in to meet the deadline.